-We consider gross morphological information such as spine colors, sizes, numbers, and arrangements, etc; glochid arrangements, sizes, and colors; cladode shape, color, and overall aspect; areole details; fruit and seed characteristics, general plant appearance, size, and shape; etc. Even edaphics, elevation, geography, and climate are considered as we identify species.
-Sometimes bloom season is considered.
+We consider gross morphological information of opuntias such as spine colors, sizes, numbers, and arrangements, etc; glochid arrangements, sizes, and colors; cladode shape, color, and overall aspect; areole details; fruit and seed characteristics, general plant appearance, size, and shape; etc. Even edaphics, elevation, geography, and climate are considered as we identify species.
+Sometimes Opuntia bloom season is considered.
 If observable, we also consider phenotypic clines, introgressions, and other types of data in making decisions about the limits of a taxon.
 Ploidies are determined by our Editor-in-Chief or are reported in the literature.

 Because opuntias are notoriously plastic in gross morphology, we do not rely upon single plants, observations, or locations, etc., to inform our decisions.
 Rather, we observe multiple plants, in multiple locations, under different conditions, and over different seasons to make determinations.

 Opuntia is a dynamic genus, and hybridization, polyploidy, and introgression are important biological processes that affect opuntias as well as our understanding of them.

 Opuntia hybrids do occur, but they are not the norm even though they can be confusing.
-Given the abundance of Opuntia species, the sheer number of individual plants, and their overlapping ranges, there are actually few hybrids observed in Nature.
-When they do occur they are generally found in hybrid zones or regions where two taxa overlap.
+Given the abundance of Opuntia species, the sheer number of individual plants and their overlapping ranges, there are actually few hybrids observed in Nature.
+When they do occur they are generally found in hybrid zones or regions where two Opuntia species overlap.
 Even in such zones, Opuntia hybrids are the exception.
 Because they are exceptions, and may have unique features, hybrids are often prized in gardens.
-We generally do not describe a taxon unless it can be reliably and consistently differentiated in the field.
-Therefore, we do not describe most Opuntia hybrids.